daveio/ambio-systems/README.md

 # Pendant

-## TBD
+## Notes

-Bluetooth proxy for call transcription
+- TBD in the diagram: Bluetooth proxy for call transcription.
+- Manual switch should be one of those really funky buttons with a display on them so that they can reflect the current state as it changes.

 ## Diagram